 What to look out for

-Whatever you own/travel with needs to provide protection from harmful UV rays (in sunny weather), and thermal insulation/wind protection for your head (in cold weather).
+Whatever you own/travel with must protect you from harmful UV rays (in sunny weather) and provide thermal insulation/wind protection for your head (in cold weather).
 It also needs to let the moisture out.

 My recommendation